immuni-app/immuni-documentation/Technology Description.md

 **Bluetooth Low Energy (BLE).** A short-range radio communication standard that uses little transmission power to minimise its impact on battery consumption.
 Immuni uses BLE for the exchange of RPIs across Mobile Clients.

 **Configuration Settings.** Data returned by the App Configuration Service to the Mobile Client to make it possible to dynamically change the way the App is configured.
-For example, the Configuration Settings are used to communicate the weights to be used by the Mobile Client in the calculation of the Total Risk Score.
+For example, the Configuration Settings are used to communicate the parameters to be used by the Mobile Client in the calculation of the Total Risk Score.

 **Contact.** The event of two Mobile Clients coming into sufficient proximity of each other for long enough (generally a few metres for at least five minutes) that they will receive and locally store each other’s RPIs.
 We will say that these Mobile Clients ‘came into Contact’ with each other or we will use similar expressions.
 The duration of the Contact is defined as that estimated by the Mobile Client, independently of the actual length of the period of time during which the Mobile Clients were in proximity of each other.
 Considering that the detection of the relevant BLE signals is performed periodically and that these can be obstructed by various obstacles, the estimation of duration will necessarily be imperfect.

-**Epidemiological Info.** Any set of Exposure Detection Summaries and Exposure Infos.
+**Epidemiological Info.** Any set of Exposure Detection Summaries and Exposure Info.

 **Exposure.** For a specific TEK, the set of all the Contacts occurring between the user’s Mobile Client and another Mobile Client for as long as the latter was broadcasting RPIs generated from that TEK (TEKs change daily).
 For Contacts during which said TEK was generated or retired in favour of a new one, only the portion of the Contact occurring for the relevant TEK is considered part of the Exposure.
 When the Exposure of a Mobile Client to a certain TEK is not an empty set, we will say that ‘the Mobile Client was Exposed to that TEK’, or we will use similar expressions.
 The duration of an Exposure is defined as the sum of the durations of all its Contacts.

+**Exposure Detection.** The process through which the Mobile Client periodically checks whether Contact with a SARS-CoV-2 positive person has taken place and computes an assessment of the risk that a transmission ensued.
+More detailed information can be found in [Exposure Detection](#exposure-detection).

 **Exposure Detection Summary.** A summary of aggregate information related to the Exposures of a Mobile Client for a set of TEKs.
 When the A/G Framework on the Mobile Client is provided with these TEKs, it can check whether they Match any of the locally stored RPIs.
 After completing this check, the Mobile Client will generate an Exposure Detection Summary.
 Calculated for the given set of TEKs and their respective Exposures, the Exposure Detection Summary includes the following:

 - The number of TEKs Matching any of the locally stored RPIs, which is also the number of Exposures for that set of TEKs
 - The number of days since the most recent Exposure to any Matching TEK of the given set
-- The sum of the durations of those Exposures, grouped by two ranges of minimum Attenuation (each measured in five-minute increments and capped at 30 minutes)
+- The sum of the durations of those Exposures, grouped by three ranges of minimum Attenuation (each measured in five-minute increments and capped at 30 minutes)
 - The highest Total Risk Score among those of the various Exposures

 Note that the Exposure Detection Summary does not contain either the TEKs that Matched a locally stored RPI, or the Matched RPIs.